ENERZAi/OptimaV2-Docs/docs/kernel/Tutorial/Chapter5.md

 Just be careful that rt_for is compile time expression.
 Thats why we had to give the name 'updateValue' as a string in compile time, so its converted into identifier in runtime.
 Also, we have to put compile time expression inside the body of rt_for.

-Here is the description of each section in rt_for expression
+Here is the description of each section in rt_for expression.

-    rt_for(itr variable list: itr range list) [update_value : initial_value, ...]{
+    rt_for(itr_variable_list: itr_range_list) [update_value : initial_value, ...]{
         // Body of the expresion
     }

-* itr variable list : list of iteration variables to be used in runtime.
-Given as list of string. beginning of the list indicates outermost loop.
+* itr_variable_list : list of iteration variables to be used in runtime.
+Given as list of string.
+Beginning of the list indicates outermost loop.
-* itr range list : list of iteration variables used for each loop level. beginning  of the list indicates outermost loop.
-Given as list of list with 3 values indicating [begin index, end index, step size]
+* itr_range_list : list of iteration variables used for each loop level. beginning  of the list indicates outermost loop.
+Given as list of list with 3 values indicating [begin index, end index, step size].
-* update_value : name of the value to be updated
+* update_value : name of the value to be updated.
-* initial_value : value to initialize update_value in the first loop
+* initial_value : value to initialize update_value in the first loop.

 ### Runtime if statements

 We can use if statement in runtime just like what we did in copmile time.
 However, it is important to note some differences between these two cases.

-The key differences are
+The key differences are:

 1. Since there is no 'none' type in runtime, we must return same type in both if and else block or return nothing from neither of the blocks
 2. Return type must be number type